nishoof/nishoof/README.md

 # Hello, I'm Nishil! 👋

-I'm a student at the [University of San Francisco](https://www.usfca.edu/) majoring in Computer Science.
+I'm a student at the [University of San Francisco](https://www.usfca.edu/) majoring in Computer Science!

 ## About Me
 - 🔭 I’m currently working on my courses (CS 112, MATH 201) mostly.
 I also do personal projects whenever I come up with ideas, such as my random [discord bot](https://github.com/nishoof/pet-faadil)